 OK, so that’s a little over simplified.
 Business is never that simple, and let’s face it – 3D printing isn’t always either.
 But this does illustrate the potential once you’ve smoothed out your processes.

-What we’re not talking about here though is printing custom items for people, like you may with sites such as 3D Hubs.
-The margins are two low, because so many people do it.
+What we’re not talking about here though is selling 3D printed items that are custom for people, like you may with sites such as 3D Hubs.
+The margins are too low, because so many people do it.
 You can’t really brand a commodity like that.
 We’re also not going to choose items that sell simply because of the novelty that they’re 3D printed – like useless cheap trinkets.

 The “Ohh wow, that’s 3D printed?!” reaction at your friend’s dinner parties wears thin pretty quickly...

 No, we’re talking about creating quality products, that frankly the customer couldn’t care if they were 3D printed or not.
 They just care that they fill a need, or want that they have and the quality of the product and your service is something they can rave about.
 See the difference?

 All the examples I’m going to list through below are taken from existing businesses that are actually doing this, right now.
 Many of them are currently our customers.
 People are doing this stuff right now, on standard £500-£4000 FDM printers.